suzigit/test-consensys/README.md

 You can access the app at: https://tradeable-wallet.herokuapp.com/ You have to use Metamask and be connected on Rinkeby.

 You start by creating a new Tradeable Wallet.
 Take note of its address in order to use the next functionalities.
 Or use ENS to create a namehash to it.
-I suggest you to use this link: https://michalzalecki.com/register-test-domain-with-ens/.
+I suggest you to use this link to create a namehash on Rinkeby: https://michalzalecki.com/register-test-domain-with-ens/.
+You can also test with my ENS - **suziwallet**.
 If you create a namehash to your wallet, you can use it in the next functionalities, by clicking in ENS.

 Then, you can use sell/buy.
 Since you are the owner of the wallet, you can sell it.
 Besides informing its price, you can also add up a description - why someone should buy your wallet.
 You can explain what tokens this wallet is register to receive, for example.
 This description will be stored on IPFS and the hash of the IPFS information will be registered in your Tradeable Wallet.
 When buying more wallets, you should change the account in metamask in order to simulate multiple users.
 This new acccount must have enough ether to pay the price of the wallet.
 Test and see the trade happening!